Do Ovulation Apps Work? Evidence, Limits & Better Ways to Time Intercourse

 4. ASRM Practice Committee.
 Optimizing natural fertility in couples trying to conceive.
 Fertil Steril.
 2017 (reaffirmed 2022).
 ASRM overview

-This article summarizes peer-reviewed studies and major guidelines.
+This article summarises peer reviewed studies and major guidelines.
 It is for education only and is not medical advice.